mmistakes/minimal-mistakes/_drafts/fs2.md

 }
 ```

-As we adore movies based on comics, we define some actors that are famous to play the role of a hero:
+As we adore movies based on comics, we define some actors that are famous for playing the role of a hero:

 ```scala
 object Data {